codinglah/Data-Analysis-Tool/README.md

 # Data-Analysis-Tool v1.0.0
-Well, this is kinda cancelled, so..just enjoy this final release.
-I will not be providing support for this.
+## Alright, so this is back on track!
+I will be working on it!
+Look out for the next version!